yaohuan23/science-graphics/README.md

 #### 3.1.
 Confusion Matrix Plot
 The most detailed representation of a classifier result is the [confusion matrix](https://en.wikipedia.org/wiki/Confusion_matrix).
-The script [ConfusionMatrix.R](ConfusionMatrix.R) plots each entry of the matrix as a tile colored by the fraction of the predicted class for its actual class and prints the total number of predictions (the matrix entry) only if it is different than 0.
+The script [ConfusionMatrix.R](ConfusionMatrix.R) calculates the confusion matrix for a collection of predictions and plots each entry of the matrix as a tile colored by the fraction of the predicted class for its actual class.
+The plot also shows the total number of predictions (the matrix entry) only if it is different than 0.
 The input data consists of a a column of actual (true) labels and a column of predictions: [example](examples/classification.csv).

 ```bash